-Over the last decade, his work has explored a broad range of issues, including craft, materiality, mass-customization, data-based representation, participatory processes, and social programs such as housing, with the overarching aim of linking design innovation to public engagement.
+Over the last decade, his work has explored a broad range of issues, including craft, materiality, mass-customization, participatory processes, and social programs such as housing, with the overarching aim of linking design innovation to public engagement.
 Siddiqui is also known for promoting interiors as a body of interdisciplinary knowledge central to the understanding of contemporary life.

 EARLY LIFE AND EDUCATION

 Siddiqui was born in Rijeka, Croatia in 1974.
 His background is European and South Asian.
 He moved to the US while in high school, and later received architecture degrees from Tulane University (Bachelor of Architecture, 1998) and Yale University (Master of Architecture, 2003).
 While at Yale, Siddiqui received the Samuel J. Fogelson Memorial Award of Design Excellence and was also nominated for the H.I.
 Feldman Prize.
 His graduate thesis was on architecture and video art.

 Siddiqui started his own practice, ISSSStudio in 2006 in Brooklyn.
 The studio name comes from a combination of his initials along with his friend Susan Sloan’s, who was the firm’s other original co-founder.
 Prior to independent practice, Siddiqui worked at 1100 Architect, where he was an architectural designer and project manager, and at Kohn Pedersen Fox.
 In 2005, he was awarded the Stewardson Keefe LeBrun Travel Grant by the New York chapter of the American Institute of Architects.
 He became a registered architect in the State of New York in 2012.
 After over a decade of public use, the name of ISSSStudio was eventually retired.